yarmoliq/SelfieTimelapseStabilizer/README.md

 # Selfie Timelapse Stabilizer

-This smol program will take an array of images (selfies) and stabilize your face :) so it is in the same positions across all frames.
+This smol program will take an array of images (selfies) and stabilize your face :) so it is in the same position across all frames.

 ## Build